My first trip to Taiwan with the family was unforgettable, to say the least. It was even more special because I had my mom as my personal tour guide.

 The building houses some of the best shopping in Taipei, with high-end stores selling everything from clothes to jewelry to electronics.

-👉 Pro Tip: The Taipei Observatory is also included on the Taipei Unlimited Fun Pass.
+Pro Tip: Entry to the Taipei Observatory is included on the Taipei Unlimited Fun Pass!

 Elephant Mountain Sunset Hike